OrienteerBAP/Orienteer-Guidebook/installation_as_standalone_application.md

-# Installation as Standalone Application
+# Installation as a Standalone Application

 In standalone mode, Orienteer utilizes an embedded [jetty server](http://www.eclipse.org/jetty/) to run itself as a web application.